Vincent-Kowalski/Vincent-Kowalski.github.io/projects.md

 # Dev and validation of an AI tool to predict temperature evolution within a storage warehouse in a fire scenario

 ## Context
 For my final-year project I chose to reinforce my CFD and data analysis skills.
-To do so, I collaborated with the company **Efectis France** which is in charge of carrying out fire and thermal sollicitations studies.\ Fire engineers have noticed that some of the studies had similar results or at least, results showing a similar time-evolution curve.
+To do so, I collaborated with the company **Efectis France** which is in charge of carrying out fire and thermal sollicitations studies.<br/>
+Fire engineers have noticed that some of the studies had similar results or at least, results showing a similar time-evolution curve.
 Indeed temperature profiles of storage warehouses are typically the kind of data one can consistently predict with Machine Learning (ML).
 It could save a lot of time asking a verified AI tool to predict the temperature evolution of those simple cases, saving work forces for the more specific ones.

 ## Project overview